Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 The English contralto, Alfreda (Rose) Hodgson, received her musical training at the Northern School of Music in Manchester, GNSM; Honorary Fellow 1972; LRAM.

-Alfreda Hodgson made her operatic debut as Ulrica with the English National Opera in 1974, and appreaed at Covent Garden in 1983 and 1987 in Peter Grimes and the Ravel/Stravinsky double bill.
+Alfreda Hodgson made her operatic debut as Ulrica with the English National Opera in 1974, and appreaed at Covent Garden in 1983 and 1987 in Peter Grimes and the Ravel/Igor Stravinsky double bill.
 She sang Sosostris with Eenglish National Opera in 1985 (Midsummer Marriage) and appeared in concert performances of Gluck' s Orfeo with the Scottish Chamber Orchestra and in Beatrice et Benedict at the Festival Hall.

 Alfreda Hodgson was married with Paul Blissett and had 2 daughters.

-Source: Baker’s Biographical Dictionary of 20th Century Classical Musicians (1997); International Who's Who in Music & International Directory (13th Edition, 1992/93)
+Source: Baker’s Biographical Dictionary of 20th Century Classical Musicians (1997); International Who's Who in Music & Musicians' Directory (13th Edition, 1992/93)

 Contributed by

-Aryeh Oron (June 2001, November 2005)
+Aryeh Oron (June 2001, November 2005); Misha (March 2011)

 Recordings of Bach Cantatas & Other Vocal Works